Trauma-Informed Meditation

 Completely Free

-Free to register, Free to join
+Free to register.
+Free to join.

-Come with an open and curious mind
+Come with an open & curious mind

 In addition to helping reduce stress, anxiety and depression, meditation is often used as an intervention to support healing from trauma.